NASA spacecraft begins 2-year trip home with asteroid rubble

 Colorado-based flight controllers for spacecraft builder Lockheed Martin applauded when confirmation arrived of the spacecraft's departure: “We're bringing the samples home!”

 Scientists hope to uncover some of the solar system’s secrets from the samples vacuumed last October from Bennu’s dark, rough, carbon-rich surface.
-The asteroid is an estimated 1,600 feet (490 meters) wide.
+The asteroid is an estimated 1,600 feet (490 meters) wide and 4.5 billion years old.

 Bennu — considered a broken chunk from a bigger asteroid — is believed to hold the preserved building blocks of the solar system.
 The returning pieces could shed light on how the planets formed and how life arose on Earth.
 They also could improve Earth’s odds against any incoming rocks.